ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 #### Required Properties for a Widget
-- {string} `url` The widgetâ€™s url, when the action in the widget is clicked, the widget will open the url on the place specified by the actionâ€™s location.
+- {string} `url` The widget’s url, when the action in the widget is clicked, the widget will open the url on the place specified by the action’s location.
 - {array} `actions` An array of Widget Actions.
 This property identifies the contributed Widget Actions by this widget.

 &nbsp;